appcelerator-archive/amp.github.io/doc/dev/00-introduction/05-usage.md

 When using `amp`, every command takes the `--server|-s` option.
 This option is used to define the target cluster you will be running your commands with.
 The target server is displayed at the top of every CLI command output.
-You can also add a default `--server|-s` value to your `amp.yml` config file.
+You can also add a default `--server|-s` value to your `amp.yml` settings file.

->For more information on creating your configuration file, see the [config documentation](config.md).
+>For more information on creating your AMP settings file, see the [config documentation](https://github.com/appcelerator/amp/blob/master/docs/config.md).

 The server location of our hosted AMP is `COMING SOON`.
 This location is currently acting as a playground for anyone to signup and use as they like.